 Fritz Ostermueller, lefty pitcher for the 1944-48 Pirates.
 The Pirates purchased him on June 1, 1944 from Syracuse of the International League.
 He had been with the Brooklyn Dodgers to start the season, but he was sold to Syracuse after Brooklyn put him on waivers and no one put a claim on him.
 He refused to report and was put back on the market, where Pittsburgh was able to purchase his contract.
 Ostermueller was in his 11th season in the majors, with a record standing at 65-73, four times winning at least ten games in a season, the last time coming in 1939.
 He went right into the Pirates rotation and pitched the best ball of his career over the rest of the 1944 season.
 Ostermueller went 11-7, 2.73, throwing 204.2 innings.
 He missed three months of the 1945 season after he was called into service during WWII.
 He returned to the Pirates in August of 1945, and while that season finished slow, he was back to his 1944 form the next year.
 Ostermueller went 13-10, 2.84 in 1946, leading the Pirates in wins, as they finished with a 63-91 record that season.
 The Pirates were just as bad in 1947, but Ostermueller still finished 12-10, again leading the team in wins.
 At the age of 40 in 1948, he went 8-11, 4.42 in 134.1 innings.
 The Pirates released him at the end of the season, ending his playing career.
 He went 49-42, 3.48 in 118 games for the Pirates, finishing his big league career with 114 wins.
 He also won 110 minor league games.

 Elmer Cleveland, third baseman for the 1888 Pittsburgh Alleghenys.
 On June 16, 1888 the Alleghenys traded third baseman Art Whitney to the New York Giants for Cleveland.
 Whitney was a holdout that season, so Pittsburgh had to move him or they would’ve ended up getting nothing.
 In thirty games for the Alleghenys, Cleveland hit .222 with nine RBIs and ten runs scored.
 His defense was well-below average, making 14 errors.
 On August 29th, he hit two homers against Mark Baldwin of the Chicago White Stockings, his only two homers while with the team.
 It was the second and third time he homered off Baldwin that year, with the first one coming in early May, which was also his first Major League homer.
 The odd part about that success against Baldwin was the fact that Cleveland only hit four career home runs.
+Cleveland’s time in Pittsburgh ended on September 13, 1888 when he asked for his release so he could go home early for the off-season, starting that he tired from the wear and tear of the season and not able to play up to his full potential.
+He asked for his release prior to the game that day, played the game, then the Alleghenys released him afterwards, immediately signing local player Pete McShannic to take his place for the final 26 games.
 He returned to the minors in 1889, playing two seasons before finishing his Major League career in 1891 with the Columbus Solons of the American Association.
 Cleveland’s only other Major League experience came in 1884 for the Cincinnati Outlaw Reds of the Union Association, a short-lived Major League that was well below the level of competition that the AA or NL provided.
 He hit .322 that year, with 24 runs scored in 29 games.
 Elmer was the cousin of U.S. President Grover Cleveland, who was in officer during most of his pro career.